thejud/text-processing-cookbook/README.md

      baz

 Here's a more complicated example of generating some test scores for some random student ids in random classes (note that here I'm using gshuf.
-On osx, when installing gnu coreutils via brew, it uses the 'g' prefix for the gnu tools so they don't conflict with the osx standard (BSD) utilities of the same name):
+On Mac OSX, when installing coreutils via brew, it uses the 'g' prefix for the gnu tools so they don't conflict with the osx standard (BSD) utilities of the same name).
+Here I'm also using (...) to combine the output of multiple commands, and converting spaces to tabs during output so I have an actual TSV file:

     seq 100 | gshuf -n 100 -r > student_ids.txt